 "There is no cosmetic for beauty like happiness."

-Regular implementation of these practices leads toward bliss and lasting beauty.
-In this way, “youth-ing” seems to magically happen!
+Regular implementation of these practices leads toward bliss and lasting vibrancy, keeping us looking and feeling forever young!